Anthony Neal-Graves

 Colorado Office of Information Technology

-Anthony (Tony) Neal-Graves is the Chief Information Officer and Executive Director of the Colorado Office of Information Technology.
-He leads an organization of 1,000 technology professionals responsible for the secure operation, delivery and innovation of information and communications technology services for over 31,000 state agency employees across 1,300 locations.
-He oversees major initiatives such as the myColorado mobile app, the state’s multi-year IT Transformation Program, and Colorado’s rural broadband expansion efforts.
+Anthony (Tony) Neal-Graves is the former Chief Information Officer and Executive Director of the Colorado Office of Information Technology.
+He led an organization of 1,000 technology professionals responsible for the secure operation, delivery and innovation of information and communications technology services for over 31,000 state agency employees across 1,300 locations.
+He oversaw major initiatives such as the myColorado mobile app, the state’s multi-year IT Transformation Program and Colorado’s rural broadband expansion efforts.

 Mr. Neal-Graves was Vice President and General Manager of Industrial and Energy Solutions at Intel Corporation from 2014 until his retirement in 2017.
 He defined the company’s strategy for entering the Industrial Internet of Things market.
 Neal-Graves created a new division with industry specific expertise through recruitment from fortune 100 companies in the manufacturing and energy sectors.
 Mr. Neal-Graves has a proven ability to define new strategies and more importantly, develop executable plans for sustainable business growth.